 Time zone close to European companies

-Another benefit the Czech Republic has to offer is that of the time zone.
-Thanks to its geographical location in Central Europe, businesses in the UK, Switzerland, Sweden, Germany, and Netherlands find it easy to operate with Czech developers.
+Another benefit the Czech Republic has to offer is the time zone.
+Thanks to its geographical location in Central Europe, businesses in the UK, Switzerland, Sweden, Germany, and the Netherlands find it easy to operate with Czech developers.

-Czech Republic falls under the Central Europe Time Zone, which is 1 hour ahead of the GMT.
-Companies in the UK do not have to make many adjustments to their scheduling.
+The Czech Republic falls under the Central Europe Time Zone, which is 1 hour ahead of the GMT.
+Companies in the UK can make some adjustments to their scheduling.

 Businesses in countries like Germany, Sweden, Norway, and France will be working in the same time zone.

 Businesses in North American countries like the USA and Canada will also benefit from a 4-hour time difference.
 Contrast this with a location like India, where there’s a 12-hour time difference.
 The Philippines has almost a 13-14-hour time difference.
 So, businesses often find it challenging to work with developers because of the varying time zone.

 Low staff attrition in outsourcing companies of the Czech Republic

 The Czech Republic still has a relatively nascent IT sector.
 This means there are fewer companies running after software engineers, SEO, and coders.

 This is unlike the US and the UK, where there are more companies than labor force.
 The lack of talent is already a well-known problem in the US.
 Hence, attrition is high among companies in this region.

 Attrition is also high among South Asian and East Asian countries.
 This is because of the time difference.
 The employees are forced to work graveyard shifts.
 This is detrimental to their physical and mental health.
 Therefore, employees working in the IT sector often need help to adjust their work-life balance.